 Try it with your kid.
 They will learn with fun!

 Read the definitions

-Whenever my kid asks meaning of words I ask him to refer the dictionary and let me know what it says.
+Whenever my kid asks the meaning of words I ask him to refer to the dictionary and let me know what it says.
 Kid started doing so.
-Later he found these definitions are worth for understanding new words.
+Later he found these definitions are worth understanding new words.

 He picked new words through exploring the dictionary.
 Now he refers the dictionary by himself when he finds a new word or when he wants to find spelling for new words.

 Introducing a dictionary for the kid was a valuable thing we did for our kid at his right age.
 I should thank for his teacher for introducing this idea.